KILTprotocol/kilt-workshop-101/ctype.md

 Now this CTYPE is available to us.

-An identity and a CTYPE: we've got all we need to create a claim, so let's move on!
+Identities and a CTYPE: we've got all we need to create a claim, so let's move on!